flexa-markup-language/flexa-markup-language.github.io/README.md

-# <a name="top"></a>BML - Basic Markup Language
+# <a name="top"></a>FML - Basic Markup Language

-BML is a data serialization format.
+FML is a data serialization format.
 It allows to store data in several types, even array.

 ## <a name="menu"></a>Contents